AnantDhavale/cerone_sdk/README.md

 - Async validation: Process multiple in parallel

 ### Rate Limits
-- 100 requests/minute per API key
+- 100 100 validations in first 5 days
 - Use batch validation for high-throughput
 - Enable caching for repeated actions